Emily Ann Roberts

-Emily Ann Roberts (born October 23, 1998) is an American country singer.
-She was a contestant on NBC's The Voice, as a member of team Blake Shelton, and she became a finalist on season nine.
+Emily Ann Roberts (born October 23, 1998) is an American country singer and songwriter.
+She was a contestant on NBC's The Voice, as a member of team Blake Shelton, and she became a finalist on season 9.
 Songs she performed on the show charted on the Billboard magazine charts, where three songs were on the Hot Country Songs and one placed on the Hot Christian Songs chart.
 After the show, she finished school before focusing on her music career.

 In 2018 she released her first single "Stuck on Me and You," which charted in the top 40 on iTunes.
-On May 14, 2019 Emily Ann returned to The Voice stage to perform her newest single "Someday Dream".
-As of June 2019 she is signed to Starstruck Records.
-A full album is to be released sometime in 2019.
+On May 14, 2019, Roberts returned to The Voice stage to perform her latest single "Someday Dream".
+Her debut album, Can't Hide Country, was released on September 22, 2023.

 Early and personal life

 Emily Ann Roberts was born on October 23, 1998, in Knoxville, Tennessee, to Tommy and Kelly Roberts.
 She has an older sister named Abby, who graduated from Karns High School, in Karns, Tennessee, in 2015.
-On Nov 7, 2020 she married high school boyfriend Chris Sasser.
+On November 7, 2020, she married high school boyfriend Chris Sasser.

 Career

 The Voice

-Roberts' music career started in 2015, with her appearance on season nine of NBC's The Voice, where she got a two chair turn during the auditions, when she chose to be part of Blake Shelton's team on the show.
+Roberts' music career started in 2015, with her appearance on season 9 of NBC's The Voice, where she got a two chair turn during the auditions, when she chose to be part of Blake Shelton's team on the show.
 Her renditions of the songs, "Blame It on Your Heart", "Why Not Me", and "She's Got You", during show, charted on the Billboard magazine chart, where they placed at Nos.
 43, 33, and 21 respectively on the Hot Country Songs chart.
 She performed, "In the Garden", on the program, where it placed at No. 14 on the Hot Christian Songs chart.

 Roberts finished in second place on the finale to Jordan Smith from Team Adam.